mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 # [Power Flow Analysis](@id PowerFlowAnalysisManual)
 To perform AC or DC power flow analysis, the composite type `PowerSystem` with created `acModel` or `dcModel` is required.
-The next step is to create the composite type `Result`, which has fields `bus`, `branch`, `generator`, and `model`.
+The next step is to create the composite type `Analysis`, which has fields `bus`, `branch`, `generator`, and `model`.

-To create the `Result` composite type and set up a framework for solving AC or DC power flow, utilize one of the functions listed below:
+To create the `Analysis` composite type and set up a framework for solving AC or DC power flow, utilize one of the functions listed below:
 * [`newtonRaphson`](@ref newtonRaphson)
 * [`fastNewtonRaphsonBX`](@ref fastNewtonRaphsonBX)
 * [`fastNewtonRaphsonXB`](@ref fastNewtonRaphsonXB)